Rotifer/SqliteVba/README.md

 ## Aim to write this up in a lengthy blog entry

+* Requires installation of SQLite exe (from the SQLite downloads page) and the Sqlite ODBC driver (http://www.ch-werner.de/sqliteodbc/).
-Requires the Sqlite ODBC driver and references to the ADO and scripting runtime libraries.
+* In the VBA editor, add references to the ADO and scripting runtime libraries.

 Links that I have used: